 The fix: Build dedicated landing pages for each ad campaign:

-- Ketamine for depression → Landing page focused on depression, with depression-specific testimonials
+- Ketamine for depression -> Landing page focused on depression, with depression-specific testimonials and success stories

 Each page should have exactly ONE action: call or fill out a form.
 No navigation bar, no blog links, no distractions.